vricop/Nextflix-Clone/README.md

 Purposes of this project:

-- Have fun and experiment with new interesting technology
+- Have fun and experiment with new or interesting technology
 - Play with the new app dir in Next.js v13
 - Play with i18n
 - I'd love to implement some nice CSS animations that Netflix uses

 **Disclaimer**: This project isn't finished.
-I add update/add new stuff whenever I've got plenty of time to do so, which is almost never the case 🤣
+I update/add new stuff whenever I've got plenty of time to do so, which is almost never the case 🤣

 ## Stack